caffeine-storm/bear-wiki/Usage.md

 # Cross Compilers

 Cross compilers should work with Bear.
 If Bear works with a native compiler then it should work with a cross compiler too.
-The only catch is that Bear does not know the compiler name to recognize it, so you need to explicitly pass the compiler names.
-(See `--use-cc`, `--use-c++` or `--use-only` flags in the help or in the manual page for more.)
+The only catch is that Bear does not know the compiler name to recognize it, so you need to configure the compiler names.
+(Read about the configuration file in `man citnames`.)

 # Multilib Issues